RackunSec/dciso/README.md

 # Debian Custom ISO Builder
-These are scripts that I made to help with the design and customization of a Debian ISO (Primarily [DEMON LINUX](https://demonlinux.com/)).
+`dciso` is a tool that I made to help with the design and customization of a Debian ISO (Primarily [DEMON LINUX](https://demonlinux.com/)).
 These scripts have recently been updated to accomodate newer distributions of Debian: Bullseye.
 The previous version of these scripts relied on [Live-Build](https://live-team.pages.debian.net/live-manual/html/live-manual/index.en.html) which is no longer a necessary tool and has been removed due to contrived user complexity.

 ```
    _____     ______     __     ______     ______